Corporate Governance and Complaints Law Attorney, Managing Member | Hussain Law LLC

 Hussain says legal services to small business have changed with the internet.
 “Thanks to things like Rocket Lawyer, Google and a lot of other online tools, you can get a simple lease or operating agreement online.

 "The internet has minimized the simple stuff," he says.
 "It has also, however, created a real danger for small businesses who may not know the nuances of agreements they’re executing.
 If you don't know how to navigate those nuances, you'll find yourself on the other side of a costly legal dispute.
-At that point, you're being reactive instead of proactive, and your young business is in dancer.
+At that point, you're being reactive instead of proactive, and your young business is in danger.
 Those that stay in business are proactive, and that's where I can be most helpful."

 10 years in practice